Grading Every Deal at the 2019 NBA Trade Deadline

 If you buy into Sviatoslav Mykhailiuk as a cross between Bojan Bogdanovic and Kyle Korver, you're not going to like this trade.
 Otherwise, the Lakers done good.

 Reggie Bullock moves the needle for an offense that ranks dead last in catch-and-shoot efficiency.
-Teams can never have too many marksmen around LeBron James, and Bullock, at 6'7", won't get poohed-poohed off the floor by bigger wings at the other end.
+Teams can never have too many marksmen around LeBron James, and Bullock, at 6'7", won't get pooh-poohed off the floor by bigger wings at the other end.

-Extremists might have preferred the Lakers holster all their cards until the Anthony Davis saga reached resolution.
+Extremists might have preferred the Lakers holster all their cards until the Anthony Davis saga reached its resolution.
 That was never an option.

 Patience was their great offseason con.
 LeBron's teams cannot defer at the trade deadline.
 The Lakers are too close to the Western Conference's playoff picture to prioritize the big picture alone.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.